 Additional clients for which he has litigated appeals include Avaya, Dow Chemical, eBay, Farmers Insurance, General Electric, Lehman Brothers, L’Oreal, Morgan Stanley, Nuance Communications, S&P Dow Jones Indices, Sotheby’s, Tyco, and The Walt Disney Company, among others.

 Mr. Silbert is widely recognized for his expertise in appellate advocacy.
 From 2010 to 2011, he served on California Attorney General Kamala Harris' transition committee, advising on issues relating to appellate litigation.
-Since 2013, he has been recognized by The Legal 500 US as a “Recommended” lawyer for Supreme Court and Appellate.
+In 2017, he was recognized as a “recommended” lawyer for Securities Litigation: Defense by The Legal 500, where he has also been recommended for Supreme Court and Appellate since 2013.
 He has also been recognized for his work in the Appellate space by New York Super Lawyers.